 (1) frantic efforts to avoid real or imagined abandonment.
 (Complex Trauma- which is repeated abuse over time or childhood trauma creates this i.e, my parents were not there for me in an emotionally meaningful way so why will you be different).

 (2) a pattern of unstable and intense interpersonal relationships characterized by alternating between extremes of idealization and devaluation.
 Childhood neglect (which often leads to invalidating environments) creates a child who does not learn skills that are important to have meaningful relationships) Black and white thinking is an adaptive way of thinking in an abusive childhood.
 There was no grey.
 It was good or bad.
 My brain told me what I needed to know to survive my crazy environment!
 I see things in binary ways.
 Either you are good or bad.

 (3) identity disturbance: markedly and persistently unstable self-image or sense of self ( I don’t know who I am because my parents did not reflect who I was back to me hence, I also do not understand my feelings or have a sense of self.

 (4) impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, Substance Abuse, reckless driving, binge eating).
 (Regulating Behaviours or dissociative behaviours that helped me adapt to the insane environment I was brought up in.

-(5) recurrent suicidal behavior, gestures, or threats, or self-mutilating behavior ( Regulating behaviours).
+(5) recurrent suicidal behaviour, gestures, or threats, or self-mutilating behaviour ( Regulating behaviours).

 (6) affective instability due to a marked reactivity of mood (e.g., intense episodic dysphoria, irritability, or anxiety usually lasting a few hours and only rarely more than a few days) (Hyper or hypo arousal within the nervous system).

-(7) chronic feelings of emptiness ( Neglect and invalidating environment creates loss of identity).
+(7) chronic feelings of emptiness ( Neglect and invalidating environment create a loss of identity).